 If only the Monk had softened, if only the Bishop had listened … and I guess that is the story I will share with you … I pray you will hear a tale that was grounded in creativity and dialogue, but which ultimately failed to help people reach a mutually acceptable way of seeing our human relation to our Loving Father.
 Perhaps you will begin to imagine new ways to continue a conversation that will eventually need to be explored once more – for all of our sakes …

-Theodosius I was Emperor when he arrived in Roma.
+Theodosius I was Emperor when Pelagius arrived in Roma.
 As Emperor, some even attributed the title of “the Great” to him.
 I’m still not sure that he earned that.
 The Empire began to crumble around him and – finally – was broken into two: east and west.
 I do not presume to understand the ways of politics and how to balance matters of states with Goths and barbarians, but in hindsight, it seems to me that we should have seen the plaster falling from the frescoes then.

 I have no doubt the Bishop would disagree: from his perspective, it was Theodosius who finally established the needed orthodoxy that the church required to be the Empire’s spiritual centre.
 To the Bishop’s delight, Nicaean Christianity was finally entrenched and – as a result – less room was made for others for whom Christianity might be explained in other ways.

 It was to this political reality and warring diplomacy that the Monk arrived.
-He was already known as a moralist and – if memory serves – there was initially even concord between them.
+He was already known as a moralist and – if memory serves – there was initially even concord between Pelagius and Augustine.
 His exploration of Paul’s letters was exciting, and it also highlighted the changing reality of the Church.
 It had been almost a hundred years since the last martyrdom and almost seventy years since Emperor Constantine was converted during the Battle of Milan.

 For Constantine, having seen Ἐν Τούτῳ Νίκα blazing in the sky, it was enough for him to recognise in that sign that victory lay before him if he would, but submit, to the will of God.
 On that very day, his soldiers placed Christ’s Chi-Rho – ☧ – upon their shields, and that action changed everything.
 Even now – when that tale is told in house churches – I am not sure if the battle or Constantine’s deathbed baptism excites those new to The Way more!
 I wonder, sometimes, shouldn’t that worry me more?